US stocks sink under the weight of rising pressure from the bond market

 One of the companies will include shelf stable meals and include brands such as Heinz, Philadelphia cream cheese and Kraft Mac & Cheese.
 The other will include the Oscar Mayer, Kraft Singles and Lunchables brands.
 The official names of the two companies will be released later.

-Among the market’s few gainers was PepsiCo, which rose 1.6% after an investment firm said it sent suggestions to the company’s board to reaccelerate its growth and boost financial performance.
-The investor, Elliott Investment Management, has a history of buying into companies and then pushing for big changes that can lead to better stock performance.
+Among the stock market’s few gainers was PepsiCo, which rose 1.1% after an investment firm said it sent suggestions to the company’s board to reaccelerate its growth and boost financial performance.
+The investor, Elliott Investment Management, has a history of buying into companies and pushing for big changes that can lead to better stock performance.

 In stock markets abroad, indexes slumped across Europe, with Germany’s DAX losing 2.3%.
 That followed a more mixed finish in Asia, where indexes rose 0.9% in Seoul but fell 0.5% in Hong Kong.